 So Liesl and I headed for the free ferry to Buiksloterweg at the rear of Central Station.
-Our destination: Amsterdam’s newest attraction: A’DAM LOOKOUT.
-Set high in the sky on the roof of the old Shell Tower that dominated the Amsterdam Noord skyline since 1966, the new icon on the Ij debuted in August 2016 as A’DAM TOWER—Holland’s answer to Paris’ Eiffel Tower, Berlin’s Fernsehturm and London’s Eye.
+Our destination: the newest attraction in non-touristy Amsterdam-Noord: A’DAM LOOKOUT.
+Set high in the sky on the roof of the old Shell Tower that has dominated the Amsterdam Noord skyline since 1966, the new icon on the Ij debuted in August 2016 as A’DAM TOWER—Holland’s answer to Paris’ Eiffel Tower, Berlin’s Fernsehturm and London’s Eye.

 Best Views in Town